qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 In the above example the referencing layer has geometries (so it isn't just an alphanumeric table) so the above steps will create an entry in the layer attribute table that has no corresponding geometric feature.
-To add the geometry
+To add the
+geometry:

-* Choose |openTable| :menuselection:`Open Attribute Table` for the referencing layer
+* Choose |openTable| :menuselection:`Open Attribute Table` for the referencing layer;
-* Select the record that has been added previously within the feature form of the referenced layer
+* Select the record that has been added previously within the feature form of the referenced layer;
-* Use the |addPart| :sup:`Add Part` digitizing tool to attach a geometry to the selected attributes table record
+* Use the |addPart| :sup:`Add Part` digitizing tool to attach a geometry to the selected attributes table record.

 If you work on the airport table, a new widget type is available which lets you embed the feature form of the referenced region on the feature form of the